MAY 2026

 Dealers often reference auction data and wholesale pricing tools to estimate resale value.
 If they cannot sell the vehicle on their lot, they need to ensure they can still make a profit through alternative channels.

-Dealers use a mix of data, inspection results, and market insights to determine your trade-in value, but profit is always part of the equation.
+Bottom Line: Dealers use a mix of data, inspection results, and market insights to determine your trade-in value, but profit is always part of the equation.
 That’s why it’s important to research your vehicle’s value in advance, prepare it properly, and compare multiple offers.
 The more informed you are, the stronger your position when negotiating a fair trade-in deal.

 When Is the Best Time to Trade In Your Vehicle for Maximum Value?